• Limited Companies

 The sidebar menu houses the self-explanatory ‘Sales’, ‘Expenses’ and ‘Banking’ options.
 Clicking into these opens up more detailed menus, some of which also have their own dashboard to provide an overview of that section.

-All in all, finding your way round and getting to grips with Crunch is pretty simple, though this is mostly because there aren’t many features to find - even those which you would expect from basic bookkeeping software.
+All in all, finding your way round and getting to grips with Crunch is pretty simple.

 Speed